-Rule 6 - Storage limitation: Zendesk will not keep personal data in a form which permits identification of individuals for longer than is necessary for Zendesk will only keep the purposes for which the information is processed, unless personal data for as long as there is a legal ground for further processing. is necessary for the purposes for which it is In particular, Zendesk will comply with Zendesk's record retention policies and guidelines as revised and updated from time to time.
+Zendesk will not keep personal data in a form which permits identification of individuals for longer than is necessary for the purposes for which the information is processed, unless there is a legal ground for further processing.

+In particular, Zendesk will comply with Zendesk's record retention policies and guidelines as revised and updated from time to time.

-Rule 7 - Security, integrity Zendesk will implement appropriate technical and organizational measures to protect personal data against and confidentiality: accidental or unlawful destruction or accidental loss, Zendesk will implement alteration, unauthorised disclosure or access, in particular appropriate technical and where processing involves transmission of personal data organizational measures. over a network, and against all other lawful forms of processing.
+Rule 7 - Security, integrity and Zendesk will implement appropriate technical and confidentiality: organizational measures to protect personal data against accidental or unlawful destruction or accidental loss, Zendesk will implement alteration, unauthorised disclosure or access, in particular appropriate technical and where processing involves transmission of personal data over organizational measures. a network, and against all other lawful forms of processing.
 Such measures will take account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons.
 To this end, Zendesk will comply with the requirements in the security policies in place within Zendesk, as revised and updated from time to time, together with any other security procedures relevant to a business area or function.